IBM-Cloud/docs/services/CloudAutomationManager/index.md

 - For non-copyable output snippet, include {: screen} following the last set of backticks.
  -->

-1. Click **Templates**.
+1. Click **Clouds** to set a connection to the cloud provider where you want to deploy your template.
+For information about creating a connection, see [Managing connections](https://console.{DomainName}/docs/services/CloudAutomationManager/cam_managing_connections.html).
-2. Click **Bring your own template** if you want to create and deploy a template from scratch or click one of the pre-built templates.
+2. Click **Templates** to create and deploy a template from scratch or deploy one of the pre-built templates.
+For information about deploying a template, see [Deploying a template](https://console.{DomainName}/docs/services/CloudAutomationManager/cam_deploying.html).
-3. Read the information about the template that you selected and click **Deploy an Instance**.
-3. In the Deploy Instance pane, provide the required information as the instance name and click **Next**.
-4. If you are deploying a template from scratch, enter the template code in the **Template Code Editor** or upload the template code from a file or from a URL by clicking **Upload**.
-The template must be in HCL or JSON format depending on what you specified in the previous Deploy Instance pane.

- If you are deploying a pre-built template, you do not need to change the template code displayed in the **Template Code Editor**.
-4. Click **Next**.
-5. Enter the required deployment parameters and click **Deploy**.
-The instance window is displayed.
-6. In the instance window, you can see the instance status, the instance information, and the related resource details.
-You can view or download the instance logs and you can also access the template from which the instance was deployed.

- When the deployment is completed, for each related resource, you can access the console (if existing) and eventually perform the actions listed by clicking in the **ACTIONS** column.

- **Note:** To access the KVM console in the SoftLayer Customer Portal, you must follow the procedure described in [Access the KVM Console](https://knowledgelayer.softlayer.com/procedure/access-kvm-console){:new_window}.
+3. Click **Deployed Instances** to view the deployed instance details and perform actions on the related resources.
+For more information, see [Viewing instance details](https://console.{DomainName}/docs/services/CloudAutomationManager/cam_instance_details.html).

 <!-- Related links section: REQUIRED.
 Related links display in the upper right of the getting started page.